Shawn Christensen: Filmmaking

 While Stellastarr was on the Hot Fuss Tour alongside the Killers in 2004, Christensen collaborated with Jason Dolan on a feature-length spec script for a drama called Sidney Hall - he shared it with Paul Wesley, who presented it to William Morris Endeavor, resulting in the signing of both screenwriters.
 Christensen and Dolan further collaborated on other spec scripts during the mid-2000s, including a psychological thriller called Enter Nowhere.
 Christensen independently penned an Alfred Hitchcock-inspired thriller, Abduction, and a science-fiction drama, The Karma Coalition.
 The screenplays for Sidney Hall and The Karma Coalition were sold in 2008, to Scott Free Productions and Warner Bros., respectively.

 After a week-long bidding war in February 2010, Lionsgate Films acquired the screenplay for Abduction, with actor Taylor Lautner attached.
 Jeffrey Nachmanoff rewrote the screenplay and the film began production the following July.
 In 2011, Jack Heller directed Enter Nowhere, with Christensen & Dolan credited as executive producers.
 It was acquired by Lionsgate for a direct-to-DVD release, prior to its October premiere at the Screamfest Horror Film Festival.

 Disillusioned from studios retrofitting his screenplays, Christensen rebooted his filmmaking career, to focus on directing.
 He wrote a screenplay in 2011 for a short film for him to direct and co-star in called Curfew.
-Two days prior to shooting a dance scene, negotiations with the artists behind the accompanying song song failed, leading to the filming of cast members dancing to the original song, while Christensen composed a single, "Sophia So Far", to replace it.
+Two days prior to shooting a dance scene, negotiations with the artists behind the accompanying song failed, leading to the filming of cast members dancing to the original song, while Christensen composed a single, "Sophia So Far", to replace it.
 For two weeks, editor Evan Henke edited Curfew, before Christensen took over and edited the film on his MacBook Pro in his living room for the rest of 2011.
 Curfew premiered at the Clermont-Ferrand International Short Film Festival in January 2012, to critical acclaim, numerous festival screenings and awards for Christensen's acting, directing and writing.
 At the 85th Academy Awards, Curfew won the Academy Award for Best Live Action Short Film.